 Food and Beverages

 Los Cilantros (they are on my vendor list) brought some bomb Mexican food to Kim and Geoff’s reception.
-Because they just came in and dropped the food off, my neighbor, Amy, ran around making sure that the food stations stayed stocked and all the other things were in place.
+Because they just came in and dropped the food off, there was a lot of running around making sure that the food stations stayed stocked and all the other things were in place.
 Having some folks in place to serve food, clear dishes, and take care of all the little things would be a good idea.

 Most of the beer was from the local brewery, Drake’s Brewing Company.
 Kim and Geoff served keg beer from a Jockey Box (from NorCal Draft Co) along with some canned and bottled beer.
 They also served agua frescas and other beverages.
 I am always a fan of glass cups (just say NO to plastic bottles and cups!).
 You can either rent or purchase glasses.
 Mason or other jars make fine glasses and are cheap.
 Check out the General Bottle Supply for a huge selection of bottles that can double as beer glasses.